OpenBoon/OpenBoon/README.md

 mvn clean install
 ```

-Next, copy the standard plugins built by the Plugin SDK into the plugin directory.
+Next, install the standard plugins built by the Plugin SDK into the plugin directory.
 These are not installed into the
 server automatically to avoid inadvertanly making the Archvist depend on plugins.
-That being said,
-there is still one place where Generator plugins are refereneced by name, so those will be moved to the SDK shortly.

 ```
-cp ../zorroa-plugin-sdk/dist/*.zip plugins
+./install-plugins.sh
 ```

 Next, start the archivist and analyst with their respective run scripts.: